Artheriax/FoE/systems/Monsters.md

 - **Examples:** Rock Golems, Treants, Basilisks (whose petrifying gaze is earth-aspected), Giant Scorpions, Burrowers, Sporekin.
 - **Behavior:** Often defensive and territorial.
 They attack those who disturb their domain, whether it's a sacred grove or a mineral-rich cave.
 They are typically slow but immensely powerful and resilient.
 - **Essence:** They yield Terra Core Essences, dense, earthen chunks pulsating with geomantic energy.
-- **Notable Specimen — The Rootfather of Ash Grove** *(Pre-Record, contested)* — A Treant of substantial age, believed by some scholars to predate the Second Weave.
-MOD archival records on the creature are incomplete; local oral traditions describe it as having never been neutralized, only persuaded to withdraw.
-Current status: [Unconfirmed — No Active Sighting in Three Eras].
-Registry classification: [Historical — Presumed Dormant or Non-Extant].

 ### Shock Monsters